bottlerocket-os/bottlerocket/README.md

 :walking: :running:

 Bottlerocket is best used with a container orchestrator.
-To get started with Kubernetes in Amazon EKS, please see [QUICKSTART-EKS](QUICKSTART-EKS.md).
+To get started with Kubernetes in Amazon EKS, please see [the current Amazon EKS Quickstart guide on bottlerocket.dev](https://bottlerocket.dev/en/os/latest/#/install/quickstart/aws/k8s/).
 To get started with Kubernetes in VMware, please see [QUICKSTART-VMWARE](QUICKSTART-VMWARE.md).
 To get started with Amazon ECS, please see [QUICKSTART-ECS](QUICKSTART-ECS.md).
 These guides describe: